Jared Bartlett: New York Jets

 Bartlett signed with the New York Jets as an undrafted free agent on May 9, 2025.
 He was waived on July 24.

 Green Bay Packers

 On July 30, 2025, Bartlett signed with the Green Bay Packers.
 He was waived on August 26.

 Arizona Cardinals

 On September 2, 2025, the Arizona Cardinals signed Bartlett to their practice squad.
 Bartlett made his NFL debut on November 9, against the Seattle Seahawks.
 He was signed to the active roster on November 15, but was waived two days later.
-Bartlett was subsequently re-signed to the team's practice squad the same day.
+Bartlett was subsequently re-signed to the team's practice squad on November 19.

+Carolina Panthers

+On January 12, 2026, Bartlett signed a reserve/future contract with the Carolina Panthers.
+He was waived by the Panthers on July 26.

+Jacksonville Jaguars

+On August 2, 2026, Bartlett signed with the Jacksonville Jaguars, but was waived/injured four days later.